 How to obtain the result faster

-This may seem obvious to you, but try to take the place of your readers.
+This may seem obvious to you, but try to take the place of readers.
 They don’t have the intimate knowledge of SEO, for example, and think that the optimization process takes a few days.
 Your task is to set the right expectations.
 Otherwise, customers will only be disappointed after buying your product.

-In such posts, make sure to:
+When you write such posts, make sure to:

 - describe what you do